jagprog5/choose/readme.md

 ## Search Bar

 choose doesn't have a search bar for additional filtering within the UI, whereas this is fzf's core feature.
-In the `hist` case above, the idea is that you would cancel (with ctrl+c) and re-run the command with a different search argument.
-A search bar doesn't really fit choose's niche.
+In the `hist` case above, instead you would cancel (with ctrl+c) and re-run the command with a different search argument.
+A search bar doesn't fit choose's niche.

 ## Selection Dialogs